MicheleTobias/Geospatial-Data-Visualization/README.md

 | |**Color:** "random" hues with no implied hierarchy | **Color:** gradients | **Color:** gradients |
 | | | | |

+# Scale

+The choice to display data as a point, line, or polygon depends on the scale of your map.

+Try this: Draw UC Davis at the scale of...
+* Your program's building
+* The city
+* Yolo County
+* North America

+How does your representation change with scale?
+The campus probably shifted from many polygons, to a single polygon, to a point.

 # Hands On Tutorial

 ## Data